vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-app.md

 [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request, where `customer.phoneNumber` is set.

 Use `userFlow:PUSH_MESSAGE` and `"customerInteraction": "CUSTOMER_PRESENT"` while initiating the payment.
-Use the customer's phone number to send them a request for the taxi fare.
+You need the customer's phone number to send them a request from the taximeter.

-Attach the receipt simultaneously.
+You may also attach the receipt at this time.

-Here is an example HTTP POST:
+Here is an example:

 [`POST:/epayment/v1/payments`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment)